 After knowing in what manner freelancers are taxed and which taxes you must pay it is important to know when you are supposed to pay tax as a freelancer.
 Every country has its own tax deadline.
 So, make sure to look up the tax deadline for your country of residence.

-If at the end of the day you feel that you’re starting to pay too much in taxes and you would like to minimize them, then you might want to start thinking about setting up an entity to attract instead lower tax rates.
+If you feel that you’re starting to pay too much in taxes and you would like to minimize them, then you might want to start thinking about setting up an entity to attract instead lower tax rates.
 Be sure to check out our mini-course Low Tax Business Setup.